 8. Amed Beach

 With black sands and soaring volcanoes on the horizon, Amed isn’t your typical beachfront vista.
 But boy is it a goodie.
 Sitting on Bali’s northeastern coast, Amed is known for its dramatic landscapes that guarantee awe-inspiring holiday pics.
 And if you’re into diving or snorkelling, Amed is also home to one of the island’s most vibrant reefs – a coral garden that’s as colourful as it is popular.
-An adventure beneath the waves here often involves a trip to nearby Tulamben too, to explore the sunken US Liberty Shipwreck that’s teaming with aquatic life and beauty.
+An adventure beneath the ocean here often involves a trip to nearby Tulamben, to explore the sunken US Liberty Shipwreck.
+It’s absolutely that’s with aquatic life and beauty.
 You’ll definitely want an underwater camera for this one…

 Amed Beach is best for diving and snorkelling, with vibrant reefs and famous underwater sights.